 Section 2.
 Bulletin Boards.
 Delete section and renumber remaining sections.

-Section 2.
-Bulletin Boards.
-The Appointing Authority shall furnish reasonable space on official bulletin boards for the exclusive use of the Association.

 Section 6.
 Association Security.
 A. Association Stewards.
 Add language for MAPE to notify Employer in a timely manner of changes to stewards.

-The Association President shall notify the Employer of any subsequent changes in such Stewards.
+The Association President shall notify the Employer of any subsequent changes in such Stewards within 30 days of the change(s).

 Section 6.
 Association Security.
 B. Association Stewards’ Activities.
 Add language clarifying reasonable time for distributing Association newsletters as not to exceed 5 minutes.

-The Employer agrees that during working hours, on the Appointing Authority's premises, within the regions and designated department(s) and without loss of pay, Association Stewards will be allowed reasonable time to post official Association notices on bulletin boards, distribute the Association newsletters…
+The Employer agrees that during working hours, on the Appointing Authority's premises, within the regions and designated department(s) and without loss of pay, Association Stewards will be allowed reasonable time, not to exceed five (5) minutes, to post official Association notices on bulletin boards, distribute the Association newsletters…

 Section 6.
 Association Security.
 B. Association Stewards’ Activities.
 Delete reference to bulletin boards.

-The Employer agrees that during working hours, on the Appointing Authority's premises, within the regions and designated department(s) and without loss of pay, Association Stewards will be allowed reasonable time to post official Association notices on bulletin boards, distribute the Association newsletters…
+The Employer agrees that during working hours, on the Appointing Authority's premises, within the regions and designated department(s) and without loss of pay, Association Stewards will be allowed reasonable time to distribute the Association newsletters…

 Section 6.
 Association Security.
 D. Orientation.
 Add language clarifying reasonable time for orientations as not exceeding 10 minutes.

-A representative of the Association shall be provided a reasonable amount of time at a group orientation program to summarize the role of the Association, distribute the contract and provide a list of Association Stewards to new employees.
+A representative of the Association shall be provided a reasonable amount of time, not to exceed ten (10) minutes, at a group orientation program to summarize the role of the Association, distribute the contract and provide a list of Association Stewards to new employees.

 ARTICLE 8 – DISCIPLINE AND DISCHARGE